 How many hostages are left in Gaza?

+Hostages taken before the Oct.
+7 attack: 2 who entered Gaza in 2014 and 2015, and the bodies of 2 soldiers killed in the 2014 war.

-Hostages freed in exchanges or other deals: 136, of whom 3 died in captivity
+Hostages released in exchanges or other deals: 147, of whom 8 were dead

-Hostages still in captivity: 67, of whom Israel has declared 31 to be dead
+Hostages still in captivity: 59, of whom Israel has declared 32 to be dead.

-Hostages in captivity who are soldiers: 13, of whom Israel has declared 7 to be dead

 Hostages rescued alive: 8

+— 13 soldiers, of whom Israel has declared 9 to be dead

-Non-Israelis still in captivity: 5 , of whom 2 are believed to still be alive
+— 5 non-Israelis , of whom 2 are believed to still be alive

 Follow ’s war coverage at /hub/israel-hamas-war